wpwupingwp/OGU/README.md

 # BarcodeFinder
 BarcodeFinder could automatically discover novel DNA barcode with universal primers.
-It does three things step by step.
+It does three things as listed below.
 * Collect data.
 It can automatically retrieve data from NCBI Genbank with user provided restriction, such as gene name, taxonomy, sequence name and